 Nowadays, I seldom see kids making or playing with these windmills of our time.

-The Top – or Gasing, in Malay – was one of our favorite childhood toys.
-The body was made of wood that has been turned in a lathe machine, and then later a piece of nail was hammered into the pointed end of the body.
-A thin-gauge rope was wound rather tightly around the nail and then up onto the sloping part of the body.
-The free end of rope usually had a bottle cap attached, to provide good anchoring for the fingers.
-A smart throw-out and whipping action of the wound-up toy onto the ground would send it spinning, like a gyroscope.
+The Top – or Gasing, in Malay – was one of our favourite childhood toys.
+It had body of wood that had been turned in a lathe machine, and then later a piece of nail was hammered into the pointed end of the body.

 Yep, the rope did make the wood go round !
 BTW, it is said that the best wood was that from guava tree.

-With some practice, the spinning top can be coaxed with the rope to jump onto one’s palm – albeit a bit ticklish.
+With some practice, the spinning top could be coaxed with the rope to jump onto one’s palm – albeit a bit ticklish.

 Yes, the wooden Rocking Horse was almost universally present in all homes with kids.
 It came in as many designs as the imagination would drive any maker.
-Still, it could do only one action, ie., rocking back-and-forth on a pair of curved wooden sleds.
+But no matter what the individual sub-variants looked like, it could do only one action, ie., rocking back-and-forth on a pair of curved wooden sleds.

-Despite that, it seemed to bring much thrill and fun, to all kids of all ages.
-I think the rocking motion must have somehow triggered a rush of serotonin and endorphin (the “happiness” hormones).
+That limitation notwithstanding, The One-Trick Pony brought much thrill and fun, to all kids of all ages, through the ages.
+The rocking motion must have somehow triggered a rush of serotonin and endorphin (the “happiness” hormones).

 No, it is not “birds of a feather flock together”.